MICA Medical Foundation

 - Projects that benefit individual applicants or serve a limited audience

-MICA Medical Foundation partnered with St. Joseph’s Hospital and Medical Center in support of an additional resident slot for the Obstetrics and Gynecology training program.
+MICA Medical Foundation partnered with St. Joseph’s Foundation in support of two additional resident slots for the Obstetrics and Gynecology training program.
 The grant is supporting the need of additional physicians in the community by providing four years of training to a recent medical school graduate entering into the residency program.

 Scholastic Achievement Programs